The cover quote for Bella’s first memoir is :

 She has spoken at the Byron Bay Writer’s Festival about acting and writing and is represented by literary agent Fiona Inglis of Curtis Brown in Australia and by Agence Littéraire Lora Fountain & Associates in France.
 In 2009 Bella was awarded ‘The Visa of Extraordinary Ability’ by the United States Government for her accomplishments in writing.

 Writing and storytelling is in Bella’s DNA.
-She is the granddaughter of writer Dick Scott, recipient of the Order of New Zealand and daughter of internationally acclaimed author Rosie Scott and award winning filmmaker Danny Vendramini.
+She is the granddaughter of writer Dick Scott, recipient of the Order of New Zealand and daughter of internationally acclaimed author Rosie Scott recipient of the Order of Australia.

 Bella studied at The University of Newcastle Australia, various courses at NIDA and graduated from The Conservatorium program at the Lee Strasberg Institute in New York City.
-She is currently studying a Bachelor of Psychology part time.
+She is currently studying a Bachelor of Psychology.

 As an actress, Bella has made thirty plus films including the title role in the indie feature film Playing With Piranhas as well as winning best actress at the TAP gallery film awards for Philanderers.
 Three of her short films A Wonderful Day, Invitation, and The Last Round have been shown at 110 International film festivals combined.